The Incredible Expanding Telescope

 Though mirror size is vital for all telescopes, it's particularly so for infrared telescopes.
 The clarity of a telescope's images, or "resolution," is determined by the size of the mirror versus the size of the wavelength of light.
 Since infrared has such a long wavelength, a larger mirror is needed to produce a quality image.

-The biggest infrared telescope in space now is the compact Spitzer Space Telescope, which has a 2.7-foot (0.8-meter) mirror.
-The Webb telescope's primary mirror is 21.3 feet (6.49 m) across, allowing it to see in infrared as clearly as the Hubble Space Telescope sees in visible light.
+The biggest infrared telescope in space now is the compact Spitzer Space Telescope, which has a 0.8-meter (2.7-foot) mirror.
+The Webb telescope's primary mirror is 6.49 meters (21.3 feet) across, allowing it to see in infrared as clearly as the Hubble Space Telescope sees in visible light.

 Webb's mirror is made up of 18 hexagonal segments.
 The segments are six-sided because that configuration allows the segments to come closest to forming a circle, the best shape for a telescope mirror.
 The mirror, folded inside the rocket, opens after the telescope deploys.